cli-kit/cli-logger/README.md

 * `stream`: An existing stream such as `process.stdout`, `process.stderr` or some other writable stream.
 * `file`: Creates a writable stream from a string file system path.
 * `raw`: Forces the raw log record to always be passed to the `write()` method of the stream.
+* `console`: A stream that writes log messages to a `console` method, streams of this type are passed the raw log record which is decorated with the additional properties `message` (the raw message string) and `parameters` (message replacement parameters).

 #### Stream